Advantages Of Signaling Pathway Reporter Assays

 - Complete Understanding – Evaluate both receptor-proximal and receptor-distal responses for a comprehensive understanding of the drug molecule’s MOA

-- Versatile – Suitable for screening for agonists or antagonists and cell lines can be used to build assays specific for additional targets utilizing a pathway
+- Versatile – Suitable for screening of agonists or antagonists and cell lines can be used to build assays specific for additional targets utilizing a pathway

 - Simple Protocol, Fast Results — Easy-to-run, rapid homogeneous protocol amenable to implementation in multiple labs and high-throughput format for increased efficiency

 - Biologically-Relevant — MOA-reflective, functional assays for monitoring diverse signaling and testing of small molecule or biologic drugs

 - Knowledge-Based Videos: Reporter Assays for Therapeutics Targeting Signaling Pathways

 - Webinars: Simple Signaling Reporter Assays – Easily Quantify Activation & Inhibition of Cellular Pathways

 The PathHunter Signaling Pathway Reporter Assays are stable clonal cell lines based on the enzyme fragment complementation (EFC) technology and used for monitoring the activation or inhibition of various signaling pathways.
 Agonist ligands bind to distinct receptors and trigger specific signaling pathways.
 Transcription factors are then activated, followed by their nuclear translocation.
 Binding of these activated transcription factors to specific promoter elements regulates downstream gene transcription, leading to protein expression.